-Many of us have been involved in interviewing and recruiting that brilliant enthusiastic inspiring character who when they start is anything but that and you are left asking yourself "Do they actually have an identical twin who went through the Interview process for them?"
+Many of us have been involved in interviewing and recruiting what we are convinced is a brilliant enthusiastic inspiring character only to find that when they start they are anything but that!
+This leaves you asking yourself "Do they actually have an identical twin who went through the Interview process for them?"
 Sound familiar ?

 There is no magic wand but we believe there are 4 fundamental steps that can be taken to significantly reduce the risks for an organisation of failing to see behind the Interview Mask.

 1- Perform detailed Social Media Checks:-

 It is our belief that all candidates should be "googled" and any online information about them reviewed.
 This can be done either prior to, during the interview process but must definitely be done before any offer is made to a contact.